ENVIRONMENTAL MANAGEMENT AT GIZ

 Sustainable development requires responsible use of the environment and natural resources.
-This is the only way to ensure that future generations have opportunities for development.
-GIZ has drawn up its own Environmental Mission Statement.
+This is the only way to ensure that future generations have opportunities for development, and is why GIZ has drawn up its own Environmental Mission Statement.
 We will continue:

 - to systematically avoid or reduce the company’s environmental impact;